ahayschi/serial-arithmetic/README.md

 ## Notes
 This package was created in hopes of being used in a future RTMP Node.js package.
 I'll try to report back here if this implementation works for that specification or not!

+Some of the weirder aspects of the spec made clearer by [twisted](https://github.com/twisted/twisted).
+This package is heavily modeled after their Python implementation.